 This website provides residents, old and new, with the resources and information required to fully participate in the project at each stage of the process.

-We have recently completed the purchase of this site and are finalising our proposals.
 Should you have any queries relating to the development, please contact us on 0800 170 7270

 Integrating the new neighbourhood with its surrounding context will create enjoyable places to live where people want to stay, by providing significant benefits including public parks, play spaces and community facilities.